kdeldycke/awesome-falsehood/README.md

 dispelling myths, point out common pitfalls, show inconsistencies and subtleties.

-They might looks like to some as a suite of wordy unit-tests covering extensive edge-cases provided by real-world usage.
+In a sense, *Falsehood* articles are a suite of wordy unit-tests covering extensive edge-cases provided by real-world usage.

 ## Meta